IrisLiu-00/dndnotes/_notes/Campaign/Lore/Places/Avizallo/Avizallo - Places.md

 - People: Zora, Myla, Owl (for the baked goods), Mettlewise (requisition the property)
 - Secret magic items shop.
 Kareem is looking to pawn off some goods from adventuring days
 	- a lot of his treasures are unidentified loot from past adventures
-	- sold a nice ring to Reed a while ago (didn't know it was a ring of mind shielding)
+	- sold a nice ring to Titus a while ago (didn't know it was a ring of mind shielding)
+	- sold foldable hole to Orin
 - Fountain in the backroom gives direct access to reservoir - it's harder for Kareem to get to a fountain
 ###### Shop
 - Tidebreak Sandals: 270gp.
 Requires attunement.